 A: Please contact our office to determine if you need to submit a form.

 Q: I attended high school (or another college) last year and did not get a Cal Grant last year but I think I might be eligible this year, do I submit a form?

-A: If you attended high school, you may be eligible for the Cal Grant High School Entitlement Award.
-Follow the instructions listed on this website to apply http://www.csac.ca.gov/doc.asp?id=106.
-If you are transferring from a community college to a 4-Year University, you may be eligible for Cal Grant Transfer Entitlement Award.
-Visit http://www.csac.ca.gov/doc.asp?id=107 for instructions on how to apply.
+A: If you attended high school, you may be eligible and can apply for the Cal Grant High School Entitlement Award.
+If you are transferring from a community college to a 4-Year University, you may be eligible for and can also apply for the Cal Grant Transfer Entitlement Award.